RIPE-NCC/whois/README.md

 ### Run all integration tests in a single module

-mvn clean install; cd whois-query; mvn install -Pintegration
+mvn clean install -Pintegration -pl whois-query